 The majority of Eritrean Christians are Eritrean Orthodox: of the total population, about 42% are Orthodox, 3.4% Roman Catholic and 1.4% Protestant.
 The number of evangelicals is growing but is impossible to estimate as they meet in secret.

-The number of imprisoned Christians fluctuates between about 300 (estimated in Spring 2016) and 3,000; many others are under house arrest.
-In 2013, about 300 Christians were known to have been taken into custody.
+The number of imprisoned Christians fluctuates between about 200 (estimated in Spring 2017) and 3,000; many others are under house arrest, and these numbers do not include those being held in military camp prisons.
 Beatings, torture and extreme deprivation (starvation and lack of medical care, even after bones are broken in beatings) leave many prisoners disabled and some dead.
 Many come under severe pressure to sign documents renouncing their faith.
 If they refuse they are brutally punished and threatened that their families will be arrested.
-Some Christians have been in high-security prisons, incommunicado, for more than eight years.
+Some Christians have been in high-security prisons, incommunicado, for thirteen years.

 Even the permitted churches face interference (government-appointed leaders) and also increasing persecution.
 In January 2006, the patriarch of the Eritrean Orthodox Church Abune Antonios (pictured) was deposed by the government because he asked for the release of some Christian prisoners.
 He was put under house arrest and replaced by a government appointee.
-Now in his late 80s, he suffers from diabetes and has been under house arrest, incommunicado, since 2006.
+Now in his late 80s, the patriarch suffers from diabetes and remains in incommunicado detention, in an unknown location.
 Priests and monks seen as sympathising with him have been detained, harassed and conscripted.

 Several priests have been in prison since 2004 because of their involvement in a renewal movement within the Orthodox Church.
 In April 2014, five Christians training to be pastors in the permitted Lutheran church were arrested in Asmara.